-This test assesses only the oral proficiency of the test-taker, and is designed to measure communicative competence.
-Test-takers are assessed based on the fluency, accuracy, and range of their spoken language production.
-Their assessed level of oral proficiency is based on the language scale developed by the world-standard Common European Framework of Reference (CEFR).
-After completing the interview, test-takers will be sent an Official Score Report specifying their level of oral proficiency (not overall language proficiency).
+A test-taker's assessed level of oral proficiency is based on the language scale developed by the world-standard Common European Framework of Reference (CEFR).
+After completing the interview, test-takers are sent an Official Score Report specifying their level of oral proficiency (not overall language proficiency).
 This test does not assess competence in other skills (i.e., reading and writing).

 Total cost: $60.00 (US)